How To Unclog Your Pores

 While nose strips are designed only to be used on the nose, facial or T-Zone pore strips can be applied to other parts of your face.
 If you notice blackheads on places like your forehead, cheeks, or chin, use a face strip just as you would the nose strip.
 Avoid using pore strips on areas that are sunburned, irritated, acneic, dry, or sensitive.

 A pore cleanser is made to deep clean and purify your pores so that they don’t get clogged.
-Pore cleansers might contain an ingredient such as charcoal, which helps to draw out impurities like dirt, oil, and bacteria that often leads to clogged pores.
+Pore cleansers might contain an ingredient such as charcoal, like our rose quartz face wash, which helps to draw out impurities like dirt, oil, and bacteria that often leads to clogged pores.

 Products that contain retinol, such as a retinoid cream, can also be a powerful tool in helping you unclog the pores on your face.
 Many times, clogged pores that start leading to blackheads can be treated by using products that decrease the oil production in your skin.